-The family would have benefitted from an extended period before services were withdrawn.
-It was evident that there was significant improvement in the quality of parenting when support was available.
+- The family would have benefitted from an extended period before services were withdrawn.
+It was evident that there was significant improvement in the quality of parenting when support was available. - On a number of occasions workers escalated concerns.
+This was often not followed up and formal escalation procedures were not followed.